anzemur/literacy-knowledge-base/README.md

-# Literacy situation models knowledge base creation
+# Fictional character analysis

 Building a knowledge base based on situation models from selected English/Slovene short stories.
 Knowledge base can focus on a subset of the following inference types: Referential, Case structure role  assignment, Causal antecedent, Superordinate goal, Thematic, Character emotional reaction, Causal consequence, Instantiation of noun category, Instrument, Subordinate goal, State, Emotion of reader, Author's intent.

 ## Dataset
 Dataset is scrapped from the Project Gutenberg website which provides free eBooks, with the focus on older works for which U.S. copyright has expired.
-We limited our dataset to only english books with a public license so we ended up with 818 short stories.

-To obtain the dataset run `./src/data_parsing/scrape_gutenberg.py` script.
+We decided to use a collection of fables by the greek author Aesop called [The Fables of Aesop](https://www.gutenberg.org/cache/epub/28/pg28.txt) collected and translated by Joseph Jacobs.
+We collected 55 of these fables and annotated them by hand.
+For each fable we annotated the following things:
+* characters,
+* sentiment relationships between the characters,
+* protagonist and antagonist of the story.

+You can find the dataset and the annotations in the following directory: `data/aesop/`.
+Annotations are saved in JSON format.